Classic Gazpacho with Homemade Croutons

 - Serve with the garnishes of your choice.

 - PRO-Tip: You can make a half batch (or smaller) to serve as shooters for an appetizer course.
 A shooter is when you pour the soup into small glasses for just a few sips or an amuse bouche, French for “amuse the mouth.”
 Wonderful on a hot summer’s eve!
+And don’t forget to garnish!

 Shortly after, my mom recreated this cold, tomato soup at home.
-Back then, my favorite elements were the slightly salty croutons which she made by sautรฉing cubes of a baguette in butter.
+Back then, my favorite elements were the slightly salty croutons which she made by sautéing cubes of a baguette in butter.
 But now a combination of the veggie garnish with the slightly spicy tomato puree is what I consider pure bliss.

 I’ve updated my mom’s classic gazpacho recipe by adding a wee bit of hot sauce, and switching out the red wine vinegar for champagne vinegar, only because I had a higher quality version of the latter in my pantry.
 Sherry vinegar is a great option, too.
 I hope this traditional gazpacho recipe will become a new summer favorite for you, too.

-- Italian Wedding Soup Recipe
+- Chilled Avocado Soup from Recipe Girl

 - Bacon Corn Chowder